keyuncheng/BART/README.md

           merging)
         * Stripe re-distribution (transfer data blocks or new parity blocks)
     * Distribute the transitioning commands to Agents
-    * Wait for all Agents to finish the transitioning
+    * Wait for all Agents to finish the transitioning, and transitioning time
-        * Report transitioning time (implemented, verified)

 * Agent (collocated with HDFS DataNode)
     * Handle the transitioning commands